Read time 4 minutes

 Set-MoveRequest -Identity “MoveRequestID” -BadItemLimit “10”

-After receiving the error, you should update the move request which you had created earlier.
-Increase the bad limit to a higher acceptable limit.
-If you increase the limit to more than 50, then you need to use the AcceptLargeDataLoss switch.
+When receiving this error, update the move request which you had created earlier.
+The initial step is to increase the bad item limit in Exchange to a higher acceptable limit.
+If you increase the limit to more than 50, then you’ll need to use the AcceptLargeDataLoss switch.

 Set-MoveRequest -Identity “MoveRequestID” -BadItemLimit “75”